jeekkd/blog/content/posts/proxmox-grub-unknown.md

 ]
 +++

 Recently I experienced a very frustrating bug with one of the hosts in my Proxmox cluster.
-It was not the first time I experienced this bug, previously I was not aware of any fix and had resort to re-installing the system if this occurred.
-But now there is a fix.
+It was not the first time I experienced this bug, previously I was not aware of any fix and had to re-install the system if this occurred.
+Fortunately there is now a fix!
 <!--more-->

 What would happen is you would update your Proxmox installation and a zpool upgrade on the 'rpool' occurs, then you reboot, and find that your system is unbootable when you see the following error: